Marcus1919/Flickster1/README.md

 ## Flix Part 2

 ### User Stories
+my emulator is still broken

 #### REQUIRED (10pts)

-- [ ] (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
+- [x] (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
-- [ ] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.
+- [x] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.

 #### BONUS